DTM-23/MCA-2022/README.md

 This week saw the introduction of the importance of metadata.
 I went into my MEI file that I have been analysing across the last few weeks and annotaed the MEI header with key metadata regarding the piece.

-I modified and added in elements such as the editor of the sheet music that I used, as well as adding in the publisher along with a auth.url link to the copyright that the sheet music adheres to.
+I modified and added in elements such as the editor of the sheet music that I used, along with the publisher of that sheet music.
 Below is a link to the edited file.

 https://github.com/DTM-23/MCA-2022/blob/master/data/Week5task.mei